Enols and Enolates

 Recall that the carbon adjacent to a carbonyl carbon is called the “alpha” carbon.
 All carbonyl compounds with alpha carbons possessing a C-H bond are capable of forming an enol, a type of constitutional isomer more often referred to as a tautomer.
 Tautomers are constitutional isomers that interconvert.

 The acid bromide is in equilibrium with its enol form.
 The equilibrium lies far to the side of the acid bromide, but the enol form is still accessible.
 In practice, a single drop of strong acid will help to facilitate the rate of keto-enol interconversion.
-[See post: Acids Catalyze Keto-Enol Tautomerism]
+[Section 3 of a different post: How is Keto-Enol Tautomerism Catalyzed By Acid]

 This is the step where the C-H bond on the alpha carbon breaks.